Version: eXtendFiles 1.8 and above

 AWS Configuration

-To use Amazon S3 with eXtendFiles, you'll need to create an IAM User and an IAM Policy that grant access to your S3 bucket(s).
+To use Amazon S3 with eXtendFiles, you'll need to create an IAM User and an IAM Policy that grants access to your S3 bucket(s).
 You'll find a sample IAM Policy in the "1.
 Create IAM Policy" section below.

 AWS Prerequisites